 Nowadays a new song should be accompanied by a video.
 So the team took their stunt one step further by creating a music video, “Raise the Woof”, and an entirely new genre, “waggae – reggae music designed to wag tails”.

-We first spotted the story on PopSugar, who also embedded the Tails’ video, ‘Raise the Roof’ in the post, The First-Ever Christmas Song for Dogs:
+We first spotted the story in this post on PopSugar , who also embedded the Tails’ video, ‘Raise the Roof’ in their post:

 Other media outlets also embedded the video bringing lots of views to the Tails.com YouTube channel.
 As of writing, that video has been viewed over 345,000 times.
 A brilliant performance, given that their previous videos came in at about a thousand views each.

-Popsugar also gave editorial backlinks to the home page and the blog post that introduced Raise the Woof.
-The blog post written by Millie Braddock is direct to the point and funny:
+Popsugar linked to the Tails.com homepage and the story written by Millie Braddock that introduced Raise the Woof.
+It’s direct to the point and funny:

-This is a great story and the video had to be played – and that triggered bedlam in my home office.
+This is a great story and the video cried out to be played – and when I did that triggered bedlam in my home office.
 ‘Rue’, our miniature poodle ran into the room barking loudly, clearly intending to do battle with the interlopers in my office.

 The dog was quickly followed by my wife, deserting her own home office to see what on earth was going on!

-And you can see from their site that Tail’s.com are no stranger to getting media coverage and editorial backlinks:
+Often, when I see a PR success like this, I look for evidence of other media coverage.
+And you can see from their site that Tails.com are no stranger to getting coverage from major media sites:

-That’s common with websites that have mastered the challenge of earning media coverage AND editorial backlines.
+That’s common with websites that have mastered the challenge of earning PR coverage AND, as we’ll see later media backlinks.

-So let’s have a look at what John Crowley thinks from an editor’s point of view.
+So let’s have a look at what John Crowley thinks from a journalist’s point of view.

 As Ken explains, the holiday season is very often the silly season.
 Journalists groan just as much their readership during the Christmas and summer holidays when wacky and weird stories become du jour and you’re asked to cover one.
 Like the ultimate professionals we are, we still get on with the job!